 Judgements and estimates must sometimes be applied to the preparation of financial statements and regulatory reports.
 The relevance and reasonableness of such judgements and estimates is continuously evaluated.
 In calculating the life-assurance reserve, assumptions are made regarding the discount rate, mortality, morbidity and expenses.
-When calculating technical provisions, an actuarial estimate of anticipated additional costs for claims incurred and expenses for claims that may be incurred during the remaining term of the insurance policy is made.
+Furthermore, when calculating technical provisions, an actuarial estimate of anticipated additional costs for claims incurred and expenses for claims that may be incurred during the remaining term of the insurance policy is made.
 There may be some uncertainty in the estimates for the depreciation period for deferred acquisition costs for unit-linked insurance contracts since the assumption for the depreciation period is based on statistics in the term of the insurance contracts.
 The uncertainty of the valuation of the currency and interest-rate derivatives that exist to a limited extent is deemed to be low since the theoretical value is based on observable data and the fact that standard systems are used.

-Effects may arise on the basis of the new accounting policies that will be introduced in future year and that could impact the amounts recognised in valuations in the solvency calculation.
+Effects may arise on the basis of the new accounting policies that will be introduced in the coming years and that could impact the amounts recognised in valuations in the solvency calculation.
 Accounting policies that have been adopted, or are expected to be adopted, but that have not yet been applied may affect assets and liabilities in the Group.

-Examples of such standards are IFRS 16, IFRS 17 and IFRIC 23.
-Other than these more central standards, no other new or revised IFRS and interpretations not yet in force are deemed to have any material effect on assets or liabilities in the Länsförsäkringar AB Group.
+IFRS 17 Insurance Contracts